Pittsburgh vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Pittsburgh and its opponents have combined to go over 56 points in all five games this season.
+- Pittsburgh and its opponents have combined to go over the current 56-point total in all five games this season.

-- Virginia Tech's games have gone over 56 points in just one opportunity this season.
+- Virginia Tech and its opponents have combined to score more than 56 points in one game this season.

-- The combined points per game average of the two teams, 77, is 21 points above Saturday's over/under.
+- The two teams combine to average 77 points per game, 21 more than the over/under in this contest.

-- The 41.2 combined points per game that these two squads have allowed this season are 14.8 fewer than the 56 total in this contest.
+- These two squads combine to allow 41.2 points per game, 14.8 fewer than this contest's over/under.

-- The average total in Panthers games this season is 56.2, 0.2 points more than Saturday's total of 56.
+- The average total in Panthers games this season is 56.2, 0.2 points more than Saturday's over/under of 56.

 - In 2021, games involving the Hokies have averaged a total of 53.4 points, 2.6 fewer than this game's set over/under.